Lucyjpjones/wean-cuisine/README.md

 - **A user-friendly interface with easy navigation throughout the site**
   - Attractive, minimalistic design with visuals and information presented clearly and concisely.

   - Easily readable fonts and simple navigation throughout the site.
     - Fixed navigation bar visible on every page including a menu dropdown and brand logo to link back to the homepage.

   - An aesthetically pleasing 404 page if the user is directed to a non-existent page.

 - **Buttons**
     - Clear interactive buttons used for a effortless user journey.

 - **Forms**
-  - Forms used for login and register and adding and editing the recipe and cuisine cards.
+  - Forms used for login and register modal, and adding/editing recipes and cuisines.

-  - Materialize elements used include input fields, text area fields, radio buttons, select dropdowns and submit buttons.
+  - Materialize form elements used include input fields, text area fields, radio buttons, select dropdowns and submit buttons.

 - **Tabs**
   - Interactive tab used to allow the user to switch between recipe ingredients and method.

 - **Card Listings**
   - Used to display recipes, cuisine categories, and recipe books.

   - Image included contributing to the visual look.

 - **Modals**
-  - Used for login and register form and, recipe and cuisine card delete confirmation.
+  - Used for login and register form, and recipe and cuisine card delete confirmation.

 - **Carousel**
-  - Used for recipe categories displayed on the homepage.
+  - Used for cuisine categories displayed on the homepage.

 - **Search bar**
   - Allows the user to search recipes by keywords using text index searching.
 Recipe names, cuisine names, ingredients, and food categories are included as the keywords for the query.